jspm/jspm.org/pages/jspm-4.0-release.md

 ## Package.json is the Manifest

-Instead of hand-editing the `importmap.js` file, JSPM now determines out what dependencies are needed at what versions and updates the map, fully managing the import map.
+Instead of hand-editing the `importmap.js` file, JSPM now fully determines what dependencies are needed at what versions and updates the map with full authority.

-The information for how to link the application, and what dependency constraints is then taken from the local `package.json` file.
+The user manifest for the application, and what entry points and dependency constraints to use is then taken from the local `package.json` file.

 The key idea here is that we can define the application entry points from the package.json using the `"name"` and `"exports"` package.json fields.